The 13 Best Streamers For Trout That Get Big Results

 The Muddler Minnow is a classic streamer that is well-known in the fly fishing world.

-I don’t know how many times guys have told me they caught a huge trout on a streamer and when I expected them to say it was on a 4-inch articulated Zoo Cougar or something, instead they tell me it was caught on a 2-inch Muddler Minnow.
+I don’t know how many times guys have told me they caught a huge trout on a small streamer like a two-inch Muddler Minnow.

-Its deer hair head will push water and create a realistic often side-to-side movement.
+Its deer hair head will push water which trout can detect with their lateral line, and the fat head creates a realistic, often side-to-side movement.
 It has a great baitfish silhouette, while the marabou or feathered tail adds lifelike movement.
-This versatile fly can be fished on the surface or sunk deep or even used with a dead drift method to imitate a variety of baitfish species
+This versatile fly can be fished on the surface or sunk deep or even used with a dead drift method to imitate a variety of baitfish species.

-This makes the Muddler Minnow one of the best streamers for trout in smaller streams, rivers, lakes, and ponds.
+This makes the Muddler Minnow effective in smaller streams, rivers, lakes, and ponds.

 3. The Woolly Bugger

-Perhaps the most famous fly patterns and the most versatile streamer in the world, and one of the easiest to tie, and one of my all-time favorites is the Woolly Bugger.
+Perhaps the most famous fly pattern and the most versatile streamer in the world, and one of the easiest to tie, and one of my all-time favorites is the Woolly Bugger.

-Long before the internet and before videos, and before all these giant streamers with crazy names like the Circus Peanuts were popular, I was using and catching a ton of big trout on the simple classic fly known as the Woolly bugger.
+Long before the internet and before videos, and before all these giant streamers with crazy names like the Circus Peanuts were popular, I was using and catching a ton of big trout on the simple Woolly Bugger.

-I also use Buggers very effectively when steelhead fishing in shallow water and in deep pools.
-There are a few good variations including the bead head bugger and the egg-sucking leech seen in the first picture of this article.
+There are a few good variations, including the bead head bugger and the egg-sucking leech seen in the first picture of this article.

 The wooly bugger can imitate leeches and baitfish or other fish food like damsel flies or large nymphs.